ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 }
 </pre></div>

-_Note:_ It is also possible to copy the domain model into the second tier (was not selected for the _CustomerManagementDatabase_ context above) with the corresponding checkbox on the dialog.
+_Note:_ It is also possible to copy the domain model into the second subsystem (was not selected for the _CustomerManagementDatabase_ context above) with the corresponding checkbox on the dialog.

-You can model application architectures with more than two tiers by applying this transformation multiple times.
+You can model application architectures with more than two subsystems by applying this transformation multiple times.

 ## What’s Next?
 Once you derived your initial Bounded Contexts, you can: